PokeTrails/PokeTrailsDocs/README.md

 ![Pokédex Page](./Images/wireframes/wf_8_pokedex.png)

+*Background not been added due to time restraints, and layout has entirely been changed with a new design, while keeping the core functionality the same.*

 ### Store Menu Page

 ![Store Menu Page](./Images/wireframes/wf_9_store_menu.png)

+*Icons used for the menu options have been changed to be more accurate and scale better with the application.*

 ### Store Purchase Page

 ![Store Purchase Page](./Images/wireframes/wf_10_store_purchase.png)

+*Amount of slots the user can purchase from has been reduced as not many items were implemented in backend.
+Also added eggs to be along side items, as eggs have been re-purposed to be purchasable infinitely as long as the user has enough vouchers.
+Professor Oak has been removed entirely due to not being necessary and not adding value to page.
+Buttons and other text elements have been centered and moved around to make use of new space.*

 ### Store Upgrade Page